Cookies and analytics:

 Information collected about you is stored on a secure government IT system.

-Your information will not be sent overseas or used in any automated decision making.
+Your information will not be used in any automated decision making.

 6. How long will we keep the information collected about you?

-We will keep information collected about you for as long as necessary to help you access the services which you approached us about and to help us in resolving any disputes that may arise from our assistance.
+We will keep information collected about you for as long as necessary to help you access the services you have approached us about; and to help us in resolving any disputes that may arise from you requesting our assistance.

 7. What are your rights regarding any personal information of yours that we hold?

-• to see what information of yours we hold;
+• to see what personal information of yours we hold

-• to ask us to stop using your information;
+• to ask us to stop using your personal information

-• to ask us to delete or correct your information in specific circumstances.
+• to ask us to delete or correct your personal information in specific circumstances

-8. Who should you contact if you have any questions or requests regarding your personal information?
+8. Who should you contact if you have any questions or requests in regard to our processing of your personal information?